MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-analytics.md

 - PlacesAnalyticSG

-  This enables more features and analytics views that help IT admins and real estate and facilities (RE&F) professionals determine the usage baseline for their spaces and identify opportunities for optimization.
+This group enables more features and analytics views.
+These views help IT admins and real estate and facilities professionals determine the usage baseline for their spaces and identify opportunities for optimization.

 ## Create security groups